Skip to content

 Run Verify Data to identify the corruption

 In QuickBooks: File → Utilities → Verify Data.
-This runs QuickBooks’ built-in integrity check.
+This runs the built-in integrity check.
 If Verify Data reports problems, you’ve confirmed file corruption is the underlying cause.
-If Verify Data reports no problems but C-series errors persist, the corruption may be at a level Verify Data doesn’t detect — proceed directly to ProAdvisor diagnostic rather than additional self-fix attempts.
+If Verify Data reports no problems but C-series errors persist, the corruption may be at a level Verify Data doesn’t detect — proceed directly to ProAdvisor diagnostic rather than additional self-fix.

 Run Rebuild Data once — and only once

 If Verify Data found problems: File → Utilities → Rebuild Data.
-This attempts automated repair of the issues Verify Data identified.
-The rebuild can take 30 minutes to several hours depending on file size.
+This attempts automated repair of the issues Verify identified; it can take 30 minutes to several hours.
 When complete, run Verify Data again.
 If the second Verify passes cleanly, the rebuild succeeded.
-If Verify still reports problems, do not run Rebuild Data again — repeated rebuilds on a corrupted file typically worsen the damage rather than fixing it.
+If Verify still reports problems, do not run Rebuild Data again — repeated rebuilds on a corrupted file typically worsen the damage.

 If errors persist, try Tool Hub File Doctor